Bob’s been back in touch with an update. He’s added a HO scale track platform to his layout:

 That is all the updates for now.
 I planning on getting a 1940’s steam locomotive as my next acquisition but until then I will just be adding scenery to the layout and enjoying run trains.

 Wow!
-A huge thanks to Dave and to Bob for taking the time to put his update together.
+A huge thanks to Bob for taking the time to put his HO scale track platform update together.

 I do love reading the narratives, you really do get a feel of how much someone is enjoying their layout, just like Bob!